microsoft/MSLab/Scenarios/AdmPwd.E/readme.md

 **Note:** All actions are performed from Management VM (Windows 10)

-First check if RSAT is installed (it's necessary to work with Active Directory)
+First check if RSAT is installed (it's necessary to work with Active Directory).
+If you did not provide RSAT msu during lab hydration, download it from http://aka.ms/RSAT and install manually.
 ````PowerShell
 if ((Get-HotFix).hotfixid -contains "KB2693643"){
     Write-Host "RSAT is installed" -ForegroundColor Green